Griphobilharzia

 Griphobilharzia amoena is a significant trematode that infect crocodiles such as the Australian freshwater crocodile, Crocodylus johnstoni, located in Darwin, Australia with reported illness in Irian Jaya as well.
 They possess a distinctive tegument that is composed of two lipid bilayers instead of a single bilayer.
 The double bilayer may be an adaptation to survive the host's immune response.
+Griphobilharzia amoena is the only species in the genus Griphobilharzia.

 Description

 The life cycle remains unknown but cercariae probably develop in mollusks, most likely gastropods.
 Its intermediate host could be freshwater snails from family Planorbidae.

 Griphobilharzia amoena are dioecious and are found in the circulatory system of their definitive host, Crocodylus johnstoni.

 The male has a gynecophoric chamber that extends two-thirds of the acetabulum to testis.
 Females are oriented anti-parallel to the males and are completely enclosed in the gynecophoric chamber.
 The nature of the physical relationship between the sexes is unclear.
 The worms are hematophagous, even the female, despite being fully enclosed.